andreif/andreif.github.io/_posts/2024-04/2024-04-05-bun-shell-multiline.md

 tags: aws-cli bun typescript tools
 ---

-Bun shell is great for shorter commands but when they become too long then it gets a bit tricky.
+Bun shell is great for shorter commands, but when they become too long, then it gets a bit tricky.
-Thankfully, there is [`{raw: }`](https://bun.sh/docs/runtime/shell#escape-escape-strings) feature that can help to handle numerous arguments and long commands.
+Thankfully, there is [`{raw: }`](https://bun.sh/docs/runtime/shell#escape-escape-strings) feature, that can help us to handle numerous arguments and long commands.

 Let's make a helper function `sh()`: